-Since opening in 2005, the LSI has blossomed into a collaborative, multidisciplinary research environment, catalyzed by its organization into disease or technology focused research groups.
-In addition to sharing resources, this concept also allows for unique collaborations and cross-sharing of ideas.
-There are numerous examples of unique collaborations which are a direct outcome of the interdisciplinary nature of the LSI.
+Since opening in 2005, the LSI has blossomed into a collaborative, multidisciplinary research environment, catalyzed by its organization into disease- or technology-focused research groups.
+Direct outcomes of this concept include numerous unique interdisciplinary collaborations, and cross-sharing of ideas and resources.

 Bacterial Adaptation & Response Networks (BARN)

 The common thread linking all of the group members in BARN is the investigation of how bacteria adapt and respond to their environments.
 The environments studied are diverse, including such different examples as the human host for pathogenic bacteria and soil environments.

 Research Group Leader: Dr. Eric Accili

 The Cardiovascular Research Group is studying how the heart generates and maintains its regular beat and controls its force of contraction.
 We study cardiovascular problems at multiple levels, ranging from high-resolution structures of individual proteins to functional studies at the protein level, the cellular level and the organism level.